scverge/WCC-ai-learning-series/getting-started/python-environment.md

 ## Install Required Packages

-Create a `requirements.txt` file in your project directory:
+Create a `requirements.txt` file in your project directory if you haven't already:

 ```text
 google-cloud-aiplatform>=1.26.0